mattfaust/SecantsofTwoCubicsMRC2025/README.md

 bash run_bertconjsupressed.sh 100000 & (if you want the process to run in the background, if you made a mistake use ps command to list processes and then kill processNumber).

-bash run_bertconj3.sh 100000 (if you want to see the process run and output for whatever reason, you do you).
+bash run_bertconj3.sh 100000 (if you want to see the process run and output).

 bash run_bertconjsupressedwithstart.sh 100000 (In case you have a problem where your process stops in the middle, run this; it will check the results.txt file and skip reprocessing files that have already been handled).

 Output will be be continuously written into ./Check1/results.txt, to look at it (if already in the Check1 directory run)